 Outcomes for tamariki Māori

-Over the coming months, we'll be working further with our Iwi and Māori organisation partners around areas where we can best work together for common outcomes, as well as those measures which will help hold us accountable for reducing disparities for tamariki Māori.
+We'll continue to work with our iwi and Māori organisation partners around areas where we can best work together for common outcomes, as well as those measures which will help hold us accountable for reducing disparities for tamariki Māori.